Changing Your Visa Status

 Both ways of obtaining F-1 status have advantages and disadvantages.
 It’s important to talk with an ISSS advisor about your case before you make a decision.
 Following is a list of things to keep in mind as you decide whether to travel or submit an application in the U.S.

-- Non-immigrants in B-1, B-2, and F-2 status may not begin studying until the change to F-1 status is approved.
+May not begin studying until the change to F-1 status is approved.
 If you are currently in one of these categories, you must wait for F-1 approval before you can be a student at GSU.

-- Non-immigrants in visa categories other than B-1, B-2, and F-2 generally may begin studying before the change to F-1 status is approved.
+Generally may begin studying before the change to F-1 status is approved.
 However, many of these categories (including H-4 and H-1B) do not allow you to work or hold a graduate assistantship at the university.
 If you have questions about what you are allowed to do in your current status, talk with your ISSS advisor.

-- If you are a J-1/J-2 subject to the two-year home residency requirement, you must travel in order to change your status.
+You must travel in order to change your status.
 If you are currently out of status in the U.S., you should travel to obtain a visa.
 (If you submit an application to USCIS, it will be denied.)

 - Quality and appropriateness of your application materials